infant-cognition-tampere/drop/README.md

 * Sensor = a sensor element that can be used to record data during experiment on drop.
 Each sensor needs a plug-in that matches with drop sensor-API.
 * Data condition = A condition in the experiment when phase does
-* working directory = A directory that contains the experiments, media folders and possible recordings by sensors.
+* Working directory = A directory that contains the experiments, media folders and possible recordings by sensors.
 The working directory at the moment is ~/Documents/drop_data which contains folders experiments, media and recordings.
 The working directory is the source for experiments and media displayed by